 Dogs need cognitive enrichment just as much as they need physical exercise, and one of the primary ways they get that is through their nose.
 We know dogs have an acute sense of smell that surpasses 10,000 times that of a human, and that sense of smell is the primary way they navigate the world.
 Take the time to let your dog sniff, explore, and collect information—while being mindful that they don't stick their nose into something undesirable or hazardous.

-The biggest benefit of a harness is that when paired with proper leash skills it eliminates the pressure on your dog's neck or throat, which can be damaged by a traditional collar, prong collar, or choke chain. ( The Baroo does not condone the use of the last two.)
+The biggest benefit of a harness is that when paired with proper leash skills it eliminates the pressure on your dog's neck or throat, which can be damaged by a traditional collar, prong collar, or choke chain.
 A body harness can also give you more overall control over your dog, and decrease their propensity for pulling.

 If you have a very large dog or a shoulder injury, and need extra support, I recommend a head collar.
 A head collar is not a muzzle.
 Rather, much like a body harness, a head collar can reduce your dog's pulling power by applying pressure equally distributed around the head.
 The Gentle Leader is my favorite model; it has a simple, classic design and comes with an informational CD which can teach you how to properly acclimate your dog to the collar.
 But remember: neither a body harness nor a head collar is a replacement for teaching your dog to walk nicely on the leash.

 Every dog owner should carry high value treats!
 Something your dog really loves that you can use as a reward for good behavior, like focusing on you when other dogs walk by, or to redirect them before they get overly stimulated which is key.
 When done properly, treats will help the dog create a positive association with that which they might find stressful (barking dogs, garbage trucks, etc.) and in time reduce their stress.
 Best case scenario you have reduced your dog's stress level and changed their emotional response.
 Worse case scenario you are a really cool dog parent who can manage a situation without a fuss.
+If you know your dog really isn't motivated by treats, take the time to find out what does motivate them.
+Is it a toy?
+Is it cheese?
+Is it affection?
 For more on food in training click here.